Primary Africa - in South Africa, Botswana and Zimbabwe or Zambia

 1 night, Bed & Breakfast, transfer.

-We will meet you at Lanseria Airport, debrief you at dinner and return you for a good nights sleep at
+We will meet you at your arrival airport, debrief you at dinner and return you for a good nights sleep at

 Southern Sun in Fourways Johannesburg suburb.
 Call home and tell them you are back in civilization!